Linear and nonlinear stability of rate-and-state faults: Nucleation lengths from a non-linear analysis of instability

-where we have nondimensionalzied distance as $x/L_f\Rightarrow x$.
+A series of works [{\it Rubin and Ampuero}, 2005; {\it Ampuero and Rubin}, 2008; {\it Rubin and Ampuero}, 2009; {\it Viesca}, 2016a,b] has examined this non-linear phase of acceleration to determine nucleation lengths. {\it Viesca} [2016a,b, 2023] demonstrated that an analysis commonly used for non-linear, time-dependent problems can be applied to unstable acceleration of faults with rate-and-state friction with evolution laws ranging from aging to slip.
+Specifically, {\it Rubin and Ampuero} [2005] and {\it Viesca} [2016a,b, 2023] sought solutions in which slip rate diverges within a finite time $t_f$ in the separable form \begin{linenomath*} \end{linenomath*} in which the spatial distribution $\mathcal{W}(x)$ is solved for and found to be a compact distribution within $|x|\leq L_f$.
+For in-plane or anti-plane sliding between two elastic half-spaces on a fault with uniform friction properties in the rate-weakening range $0<a/b<1$, {\it Viesca} [2016a,b] showed that the spatial distribution of diverging slip $\mathcal{W}$ and the distance $L_f$ must satisfy \begin{linenomath*} \end{linenomath*} where we have nondimensionalzied distance as $x/L_f\Rightarrow x$.
 This problem is a free-boundary problem: the size of the region over which slip rate diverges is given by $L_f$, an unknown to be solved for.
-Equation (\ref{eq:W}) is not sufficient to determine $L_f$ and an additional constraint is required.
+Equation (\ref{eq:W}) is not sufficient to determine $\mathcal{W}(x)$ and $L_f$: an additional constraint is required.
 This constraint is the requirement that there be no stress-rate singularity just ahead of the tips of the compact region at $x=\pm L_f$.
 The physical origin of this requirement is the presumption that unstable acceleration of slip is occurring on a region contained within a larger fault whose finite strength cannot support such a singularity.
-This requirement amounted to imposing the condition that $\mathcal{W}'(\pm 1)=0$. \emph{Viesca} [2016a,b] solved (\ref{eq:W}) for $\mathcal{W}$ and the dimensionless size $L_f/L_b$, as they both depend on the parameter $a/b$.
-The solution for $L_f$ may be approximated by the following expression

-where the first case is precise to as many significant figures shown and the latter case has a relative error less than 1\%.
-Remarkably, these solutions retrieved two lengthscales proposed earlier by \emph{Rubin and Ampuero} [2005]
+This requirement amounted to imposing the condition that $\mathcal{W}'(\pm 1)=0$. {\it Viesca} [2016a,b] solved (\ref{eq:W}) for $\mathcal{W}$ and the dimensionless size $L_f/L_b$, as they both depend on the parameter $a/b$.
+The solution for $L_f$ may be approximated by the following expression \begin{linenomath*} \end{linenomath*} where the first case is precise to as many significant figures shown and the latter case has a relative error less than 1\%.
+Remarkably, these solutions retrieved two lengthscales proposed earlier by {\it Rubin and Ampuero} [2005] \begin{linenomath*} \end{linenomath*} The first lengthscale was found by {\it Rubin and Ampuero} [2005] and appears as a special case of the general analysis pursued by {\it Viesca} [2016a,b] and the second by the former authors approximating instability development via a fracture analogy. {\it Viesca} [2016a,b] provided a consistent analysis of nucleation over the entire range of $a/b$ and showed that the second lengthscale is, in fact, the appropriate asymptotic limit for $L_f$ as $a/b\rightarrow 1$, deriving the equivalent fracture problem $L_f$ must satisfy. $L_f$ can be considered as the expected nucleation length on an aging-law fault provided the nucleation patch of size $2L_f$ is smaller than the fault or its frictionally weakening asperity potentially capable of hosting sliding instabilities.